White Pine Adult Programs: 4 Pathways

-Foraging and herbal medicine are ancient practices to help meet our basic organic needs.
+Foraging and herbal medicine are ancient practices that help meet our basic organic needs.
 We have been gathering wild plants for food and medicine for longer than we have been Homo sapiens.
-Engage your primal instincts in this primer to foraging and medicine making.
-Each week, we gather seasonally abundant wild plants to make different Read More
+Engage your primal instincts with a weekend foraging excursion.
+The foraging posse assembles Friday evening at base camp to set tents, enjoy a Read More

 South Pathway: High Speed Survival

 Why High Speed Survival?
 So that you and your family are prepared for crises situations in whatever form they arise.

 Why The Sacred Hunt?
 To provide for yourself and community.
 To become an integral part of the wilderness.

 North Pathway: Inner Tracking

 Why Inner Tracking?
 To confront the darkest parts of ourselves.
 To commit to the evolution of ancestry, community and place.
 To become a mindful leader.